 Instead of just ticking boxes on a checklist, they interpret data, recognize patterns, and trigger actions based on context.
 That might mean scoring leads, routing support tickets, or approving invoices, all without a person stepping in.

-While traditional automation tools rely on fixed rules, AI automations can learn and adapt as new data flows in.
+While traditional AI automation tools rely on fixed rules, AI automations can learn and adapt as new data flows in.

 You’ll often see them bundled as platforms or built as custom systems.
 Either way, they’re designed to work across departments and connect tools that were never built to work together.
 Think of it like plugging AI into your business engine to make it smarter, not just faster.